 In the Czech Republic, decree no. 417/2016 provides general rules for some types of food labeling.
 Complete guidance, available only in the Czech language, can be found on the food safety website, provided by the Ministry of Agriculture.
-The key principles and requirements are following:
+The key principles and requirements are the following:

-Consumer labels on food packages must be understandable, easily visible, permanent (i.e. not erasable), and not covered by other information or easily removable.
+Consumer labels on food packages must be understandable, easily visible, permanent (i.e., not erasable), and not covered by other information or easily removable.

-All labels on products intended for a Czech consumer must be in Czech language.
+All labels on products intended for a Czech consumer must be in the Czech language.
 The standard U.S. label is not sufficient for being placed on the Czech market.
-Stick-on labels in Czech are widely used on imported products; the text on the original and Czech translation has to be identical.
+Stick-on labels in Czech are widely used on imported products; the text on the original and Czech translation must be identical.

-The Czech Agriculture and Food Inspection Authority (CAFIA) and the State Veterinary Administration are the authorities for enforcing labeling requirements.
-CAFIA takes into account a general appearance of the label, and confirms that it is not in any way misleading.
-A Czech label must be on the product in order to customs clearance, in other words before it enters the market.
+The Czech Agriculture and Food Inspection Authority (CAFIA) and the State Veterinary Administration (SVA) are the authorities for enforcing labeling requirements.
+CAFIA considers a general appearance of the label and confirms that it is not in any way misleading.
+A Czech label must be on the product in order to pass customs clearance, in other words before it enters the market.
+The label does not have to be adhered to the product before shipping.

 Food samples do not have to be labeled.
-Products for the food sector have to be labeled like products for the end consumer, but not their packaging, which only has to carry name of the product, expiration date, quality category, and irradiation information.
-Other information from the label on products inside this package has to be in the documentation.
+Products for the food sector must be labeled like products for the end consumer.
+Their packaging, however, must only include the name of the product, expiration date, quality category, and irradiation information.
+Other information from the label on products inside this package must be in the documentation.

-Information that has to appear on the label includes the following:
+Information that must appear on the label includes the following:

-- Name of the product with the information about the product category and its preparation; - Producer and importer information with addresses - Quantity liquid products in milliliters, centiliters, or liters and solid products in grams or kilograms - Expiration date.
+- Name of the product with the information about the product category and its preparation - Producer and importer information with addresses - Quantity liquid products in milliliters, centiliters, or liters and solid products in grams or kilograms - Expiration date.
 Form of the expiration date information varies according to the product.
-Some products (such as fresh fruit and vegetables) do not require an expiration date - Storage instructions (such as temperature, exposure to daylight etc.) - Usage instructions

-- List of ingredients listed in the order of their amount in the product - Lot number for identification tracking - Information on food additives, enzymes, flavors, fragrances and/or ionization
+Some products (such as fresh fruit and vegetables) do not require an expiration date - Storage instructions (such as temperature, exposure to daylight etc.) - Usage instructions - List of ingredients listed in the order of their amount in the product - Lot number for identification tracking - Information on food additives, enzymes, flavors, fragrances and/or ionization